 Health insurance basics

 We make sense of health coverage, so you can decide what individual and family plan makes sense for you.

 Health insurance gives you peace of mind to know your costs will be limited if you get sick or hurt.
 Without coverage, you are responsible for the total costs of your health care, which can dig into your savings or leave you in debt.

 Here are some definitions for common terms you’ll see as you shop for health plans.

 Definition: Financial support from the government to lower the cost of your monthly premium and in some cases, out-of-pocket costs.
-Check mnsure.org to to see if you qualify before you enroll.
+Check mnsure.org to see if you qualify before you enroll.
+Subsidies for individual and family plans are only available if you sign up for your health plan through MNsure.

 Definition: The amount you pay each month to have health insurance.

 Definition: A copay is a smaller, fixed amount you pay for a doctor visit or prescription drug.
 For example, many plans only charge a copay for office visits and generic drugs.
 You don’t have to meet your deductible for these services.
 Be sure to see in-network providers whenever possible.
 If you go to a health care provider that is outside of your plan’s network, your out-of-pocket costs will be much higher.

 Definition: Your deductible is a set amount that you will have to pay for health care services before your plan starts paying.
 There are some things that have to be covered at 100% by law, so you don’t have to pay anything for them.
 Examples include preventive exams like mammograms and blood pressure screenings, birth control drugs and procedures, and immunizations for children.
 Get more information about preventive care.